-Japanese Politics: Read Less [-] POL SCI 244A Analysis of Contemporary China 4 Units Terms offered: Fall 2013, Fall 2012, Spring 2011 This is the first in a two-semester sequence designed to provide the incoming graduate student with a basic grounding in the politics of contemporary China.
+Japanese Politics: Read Less [-] POL SCI 244A Analysis of Contemporary China 4 Units Terms offered: Fall 2013, Fall 2012, Spring 2011 This is the first in a two-semester sequence designed to provide This is the first in a two-semester sequence designed to provide the incoming graduate student with a basic grounding in the politics of contemporary China.
 The focus will be on wide reading and comprehension of the available analytical literature; its sequel will be devoted to integrating that reading with primary source research materials.
 There are no prerequisites, though undergraduate course work in Chinese politics and/or some acquaintance with the Chinese language would be useful.
 Analysis of Contemporary China: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Political Science/Graduate Grading: Letter grade.